amplify-edge/packages/sys-ops/telemetry/README.md

 Right now we have none.

-For privacy reason we need to be able to run it ourselves.
+For privacy reasons we need to be able to run it ourselves.

 So we use the exact same approach that we use for Deployment Modes, and have a single binary that can run the Telemetry.